itaysk/kubectl-neat/Readme.md

 # kubectl-neat

-Clean up Kuberntes yaml and json output to make it readable.
+Clean up Kubernetes yaml and json output to make it readable.

 ## Demo